Antisemitism in Turkey: Antisemitic propaganda

-Antisemitism in books, print media and theatre
+Books, print media and theatre

-Before the Israeli operation Cast Lead in Gaza in winter 2008–2009, most of the antisemitic manifestations in Turkey were in the print media and books.
-The researchers at Tel Aviv University noted that many young and educated Turks under the influence of this propaganda were forming a negative attitude towards Jews and Israel, although they have never came across with them.
+Before the 2008–2009 Gaza War, most of the antisemitic manifestations in Turkey were in the print media and books.
+The researchers at Tel Aviv University noted that many young and educated Turks under the influence of this propaganda were forming a negative attitude towards Jews and Israel, although they had never come across them.

 Some sources say that many antisemitic sentiments are being published in Islamist publications such as Vakit and Millî Gazete as well as in ultra Ortadoğu and Yeniçağ.
 For example, a famous Turkish writer Orhan Pamuk, who is prosecuted for public recognition of the Armenian genocide in Turkey, has been named by the newspaper Yeniçağ as "a lover of Jews", "the best friend of the Jews" and "servant of the Jews."
 Ortadoğu and Yeniçağ argued that well-known Kurdish leaders Mustafa Barzani and Jalal Talabani are Jews by birth and intend to create a "Greater Israel" under the guise of a Kurdish state.
 The magazine Vakit wrote that the Mossad and Israel are responsible for laying mines in southeastern Turkey, that is killing Turkish soldiers.
 Vakit and Millî Gazete published articles that praised Hitler and denied the Holocaust.

 Vakit wrote that the Chief rabbi of Turkey must leave the country because he did not condemn the Israeli operation "Cast Lead".
-The publications in the media compare Israel to Nazi Germany, and the operation in Gaza to the Holocaust, media puts an equal mark between the words "Jew" and "terrorist".
+The publications in the media compared Israel to Nazi Germany, and the operation in Gaza to the Holocaust, the media puts an equal mark between the words "Jew" and "terrorist".
 Millî Gazete columnist expressed his desire never to see Jews on the streets of Turkish cities.